 By developing and integrating innovative solutions in buildings, more energy can be created than consumed.
 This offers opportunities for social innovation, such as the formation of energy commons.
 Because the availability of energy fluctuates per part of the day and per season, these new ways of organising are important to get off the ground.

 Waag leads the work package on 'citizen engagement', which looks at which social solutions work best.
 Through co-creation and citizen science methods, Waag ensures that citizens are given a central role in all decision-making processes.
 They are actively involved in shaping and developing technical solutions during the entire project period.

 The findings from the self-sufficient neighbourhoods will be replicated and further tested in the 'Fellow Cities': Bratislava (Slovakia), Budapest (Hungary), Copenhagen (Denmark), Krakow (Poland), Matosinhos (Portugal) and Riga (Latvia).
-ATELIER is a consortium of 30 partners from 11 different countries.
+Atelier is a consortium consisting of 30 partners from 11 different countries.